A new report from Harvard Medical School refutes the common assumption that computer use causes carpal tunnel syndrome.

 Carpal tunnel syndrome, a condition that affects between 2 percent and 3 percent of the population, occurs when one of the three major nerves that travel from the spinal cord down to the hand becomes “pinched.”
 It affects nearly twice as many women as men.
 A procedure to ease this nerve disorder is one of the most common surgeries done in the United States, with more than 200,000 performed each year.

 Recent research has found that heavy computer use—up to seven hours a day—does not increase risk for carpal tunnel syndrome.
 However, improper computer use and other workplace conditions can contribute to a type of disorder known as repetitive stress injury.
+If you want to avoid carpal tunnel syndrome and the nerve damage to hand and wrist it is very important for you to have mouse for carpal tunnel .

 Carpal tunnel syndrome is in fact not a repetitive stress injury, though it is often incorrectly described as one, says the Harvard report.